According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 7.

 - When a body is moving in a straight line path, it is called rectilinear motion.
-E.g : a coin falling from a building, or a sprinter running a 100 metre race.
+For example, a coin falling from a building or a sprinter running a 100-metre race.

-- When an object is following a circular path of motion, it is called as circular motion.
-E.g the moon revolving around the earth.
+- When an object follows a circular path of motion, it is called as circular motion.
+For example, the moon revolves around the Earth.

-- When an object moves to and fro from a mean or constant position or repeats the motion, it is called as periodic motion.
-E.g : a pendulum, or a race car taking laps of a circuit.
+- When an object moves to and fro from a mean or constant position or repeats the motion, it is called periodic motion.
+For example, a pendulum or a race car taking laps of a circuit.